racket/racket/build.md

 ### 3.2.
 Distribution-Package Contributions

-If you find yourself changing a file that is in a `"share/pkgs"` subdirectory, then that file is not part of the main Racket Git repository.
+If you find yourself changing a file that is in a `"share/pkgs"` subdirectory (either installed as part of a Racket release or as a product of an in-place build), then that file is not part of the main Racket Git repository.
 It almost certainly has its own Git repository somewhere else, possibly within [https://github.com/racket](https://github.com/racket), but possibly in another user’s space.
 The name of the directory in `"share/pkgs"` is almost certainly the package name.

+To start working on a package <_pkg-name_> from a Racket release or snapshot, you first need to adjust the package installation to use the source specified by the main package catalog

+  `raco pkg update --no-setup --catalog https://pkgs.racket-lang.org
+<pkg-name>`

+and then in the directory you’d like to hold the package’s source

+  `raco pkg update --clone <pkg-name>`

+will clone the package’s source Git repository into `"<pkg-name>"` within the current directory.

-To start working on a package <_pkg-name_>, it’s usually best to go to the root directory of your Racket repository checkout and run
+Alternatively, if you already have an in-place build of the main Racket repository, you can start working on a package <_pkg-name_>, by going to the root directory of your Racket repository checkout and running

   `raco pkg update --clone extra-pkgs/<pkg-name>`